yuyizhong/O.A.T-Vietnamese-Cuisine/TESTING.md

 ## Lighthouse Report

 Lighthouse report showed areas for improvement on SEO and Best practices.
-Meta descriptions and keywords were added to boost the SEO to 100 but the best practice warnings were coming from the use of an embedded iframe's javascript.
-Unfortunately I did not find a way to improve this as I am not initialising the google map iframe with javascript.
+Meta descriptions keywords and js were added to boost the SEO and accessability to 100.

 ![Lighthouse Desktop](docs/testing/lighthouse-desktop.jpg)